Yuya-Hikima/IJCAI2022-Online-Matching-with-Controllable-Rewards-and-Arrival-Probabilities/README.md

   - **bin** Folder containing the python code needed for the crowd-sourcing experiments
     - **data_download.py** It is executed by setup.sh to download the real data.
     - **generate_reward_matrix.py** It is executed by setup.sh to make simulation data from the real data.
-    - **experiment_crowdsourcing_gurobi.py** It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data
+    - **experiment_crowdsourcing_gurobi.py** It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data.
+The first argument is $m$ (number of tasks), the second is $n$ (number of users), the third is $T$ (number of user appearance), the fourth is the execution time of Bayesian optimization (in seconds), the fifth is the execution time of random search (in seconds), and the sixth is the number of simulations.
     - **experiment_crowdsourcing_cbc.py** Experimental code to replace the above if you do not have a grobi license
   - **data** Folder where the downloaded data is stored
   - **work** Folder where the simulation data is stored